-More bike signs and road markers (35 in all) here than we have seen on any road.
+There are more bike signs and road markers here than we have seen on any road (35 in all).

-This ride is really two climbs linked together -- the lower portion (Lower Rock Creek Rd) has an average grade of 4.3% over a 9.2 mile stretch (to Hwy 395).
+This ride is really two climbs linked together -- the lower portion (Lower Rock Creek Road) has an average grade of 4.3% over a 9.2 mile stretch (to Highway 395).

 Lower Rock Creek Road for 9.2 miles.